• Skip to primary navigation

 I learned a secret years ago that changed how I use my slow cooker, and once you try it, you’ll wonder why no one told you ages ago.
 Hopefully you already know it, but if not, I’m here to make you the queen of the pot roast.

-But one extra little step makes all the difference in this recipe for a roast in the crock pot, and will turn your ‘good meal’ into a spectacular dinner!
+But these extra steps make all the difference in this recipe for a pot roast with potatoes and carrots, and will turn your ‘good meal’ into a spectacular dinner!
 You won’t believe how flavorful your roast is, and the gravy is absurdly delicious.

 I’m not exaggerating, even a little.

-The same goes for your onions and celery.
-If you brown them in a skillet for a few minutes, you caramelize the natural sugars, giving them so much more flavor.
-That flavor seeps into the carrots and potatoes that cook to perfection right next to the roast.
+When you sear the roast first, it caramelizes the outside, giving the meat a ton more flavor and sealing in the juices so that it does’t get dry.
+The same goes for the onions and celery.
+That flavor seeps into the carrots and potatoes that cook right next to the roast.
 And, as a bonus, all that flavor ends up in your gravy.
 Winner Winner!
 Pot Roast Dinner!

 Growing up, my mom made roast beef in the oven on most Sundays.
 That was before slow cookers were really a thing, Hers was super tender but I have to admit, this method makes an even juicier and more tender pot roast.
-Serve it with a creamy fruit salad with marshmallows and you’ll be right back in your mom’s dinner table.
+Serve it with a creamy fruit salad with marshmallows and a basket of buttery dinner rolls and you’ll be right back at your mom’s dinner table.

 Slow Cooker Pot Roast Recipe Ingredients